 Effective with waiver requests received after September 9, 1985, the effective date for a waiver will be established by HCFA prospectively on or after the date of approval and after consultation with you.
 This also applies to renewal requests received after September 9, 1985, which are considered by HCFA to be new requests.

-Waiver requests that are considered to be new requests must be limited to one of the following target groups or any subgroup thereof that you may define:
+Waiver renewal requests that are considered to be new requests must be limited to one of the following target groups or any subgroup thereof that you may define:

 o Aged or disabled, or both;